vincentreynaud/resource-gen/README.md

 ## Usage

-Bookmark Resource Generator will crawl into the directory tree, strating from the input directory, and retrieve links it finds in files such as `webloc` and `pdf`.
-The directory tree is translated into a headings/subheadings hierarchy: The base directory name is printed as h1, its sub-directories as h2, and so on and so forth.
+Bookmark Resource Generator will crawl into the directory tree, strating from the input directory, and retrieve links found in files such as `webloc` and `pdf`.
+The tree is translated into a headings/subheadings hierarchy: The base directory name is printed as h1, its sub-directories as h2, and so on and so forth.

+The generated markdown will be output in the crawled directory.
+Using the `--log` option, you can additionally output a log file to check if there were missing or incomplete links found during the crawl.

 ### Command

 Specify the directory to crawl and the output file name:

 ```
-resource-gen <directory-path> <output-file> [options]
+resource-gen <directory-path> <output-file-name> [options]
 ```

+If you want to crawl within the current working directory, pass the relative path `.` as directory path.

 ### Example